Changes to help with childcare costs

 Starting in autumn 2015, the government plans to phase in a new voucher scheme called the Tax-free Childcare Scheme.
 This will be a UK-wide scheme covering Scotland, Wales and Northern Ireland too.

-To be eligible for the Tax-free Childcare Scheme, you must be working (and if you have a partner they must work too), and you must not be receiving support through Tax Credits, or later (when it comes in) Universal Credit.
-It looks as though you might be able to choose not to claim Tax Credits/Universal Credit if you think the new scheme is better for you.
-And if you work but your partner is unable to work because they are disabled or care for a disabled person, it looks as though the scheme will be available to you.
-Details like this should be confirmed when the government consult on the scheme.
+To be eligible for the Tax-free Childcare Scheme, you must be working (and if you have a partner they must usually work too), and you must not be receiving support through Tax Credits, or later (when it comes in) Universal Credit.
+If you work but your partner is unable to work because they are disabled or care for a disabled person, you will be able to use the Tax-free Childcare Scheme.

 The Tax-free Childcare Scheme will not be available to parents where either a single parent or either member of a couple earns over £150,000.